THE STAR

 MOUSE

-this for?
+What's this for?

 SISTER

-brother carries a sword, I carry flowers.
+My brother carries a sword, I carry flowers.
+Bye-bye.

-(She exits through audience [if
+(She exits through audience [if desired] and

-gives out
+gives out flowers)

 RABBIT

-was nice of her.
+That was nice of her.

 (Eats flowers)

-are good stuff.
+Flowers are good stuff.

 (Takes MOUSE'S and eats them)